FOREX-Euro sells off as Italian 10-year bond yields pass 7 pct

 common currency as low as $1.34 in the near term.

-It pulled away from a high of $1.3860 seen in early trade,
+off a high of $1.3860 seen in early trade, triggering stops on

 The single currency also fell 1 percent versus the Japanese